abteilung6/tilmanx/CONTRIBUTING.md

 # Contributing to tilmanx

+## Using the Project's Standard Commit Messages

+This project is using the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/) standard.

 ## Pull Requests

 1. Fork the repo and create your branch (usually named `TIL-%jira reference%`) from `staging`.